Print Resources for Researching Historic Townshend, VT

 Agricultural Resources of Vermont, Multiple Property Documentation Form, National Register of Historic Places (Montpelier, Vermont: Vermont Division for Historic Places, 1991), E6, E7, E29

 Agricultural Trends in Townshend, VT, Official Project No. 665-12-3-56, Works Progress Administration, “WPA,” (Burlington, Vermont: The Agricultural Extension Service, UVM.

 Field Guide to New England Barns and Farm Buildings, Thomas D. Visser, (Hanover, New Hampshire: University Press of New England, 1997), p 9-19, 180.
 An excellent guide to VT barns; can be purchased on line.

 Long Deep Furrow, A by Howard S. Russell, with foreword by Wayne D. Rasmussen (Hanover, New Hampshire: University Press of New England, 1976), viii.
 About early New England farming.
 Excellent book available on line.

-Townshend Barn Tour: A Self-Guided, Roadside Tour, Heidi Clawson for Townshend Historical Society, photos by Amie Schiller, Kaitlin O’Shea, etc. A pamphlet with an expanded on-line version at the THS web site.
+Townshend Barn Tour: A Self-Guided, Roadside Tour, Heidi Clawson for Townshend Historical Society, photos by Amie Schiller, Kaitlin O’Shea, etc. Available on this website.
+Go to “Historic sites/Townshend’s Barns”.

 Crossings: A History of Vermont Bridges, Robert McCullough, Published by VHS & VT Agency of Transportation, 2005.
 Includes bridges of Townshend.